 Watch out for warnings.
 Typhoons have a single saving grace: they're easily tracked by satellite.
 Typhoon warnings may be issued by government watchdog agencies between 24 to 48 hours before the typhoon is scheduled to make landfall.

 Keep your ears open, as typhoon warnings will inevitably be broadcast on radio or TV.
 Asian feeds for CNN, BBC and other news cable channels can provide up-to-date reports on impending typhoons.

 Pack carefully.
 The heavy winds and rains that typhoons bring require that you bring clothes that can withstand the bad weather, like windbreakers.
 Bring plastic bags and other waterproof containers to keep important documents and clothes dry.
-The tips in our article on What to Pack for Monsoon Season Travel in Southeast Asia are very relevant to the typhoon situation.

 Stay indoors.
 It's dangerous to stay out in the open during a typhoon.
 Billboards can block the way, or fall right on your vehicle.
 Objects sent flying by the high winds might injure or kill you outright.
 And electrical cables may fly free from overhead, electrocuting the unwary.
 Stay indoors in a safe area while the storm rages.

 Make evacuation preparations.
 Is your hotel, resort or homestay sturdy enough to withstand the typhoon?
 Consider following the locals to a designated evacuation center if the answer to that is "no".